 If you do not study enough.
 You may get to the end of the exam and find a difficult question that you simply wind up saying ‘stuff it, ‘Why other’.

 Exams questions are designed in such a way that to check what you have learned in academics.
-So, although you may not get full marks for a certain question.
+So, even if don’t get full marks for a particular question.
 But you can write something that you know related to the question.
 Getting 1 or 2 marks is better than getting no marks in 8 marks question.

 6. Take Note of the Amount of Space

-If you plan your answer you should be able to use the space provided.
-Oh, and don’t write in the margins if you do need little more space, get some spare paper and make a note to say it’s a continuation.
+If you are thinking that your answer should be able to use the space provided and avoid writing in the margins if you do need more space, get some blank paper and make a note to say it’s a continuation.

 7. Take Note of the Keywords used in the Question